-Attach clean, purged gauges to the suction service port on the compressor.
-This is the blue capped tube stub.
-It is not necessary to connect to the high-pressure port when starting a new system.
-This is provided to aid in fault diagnosis.
-Evacuate the system and perform the "Evacuation Leak Check" and "Leak Check" as in the "R-134A Engine Drive Manual".
+Attach clean, purged gauges to suction service port on compressor.
+(It is not necessary to connect to the high-pressure port when starting a new system.
+This is provided to aid in fault diagnosis.)
+Pressurize the system with R-12.
+Check for leaks.
+Refer to the Engine Drive instruction manual: Refrigerant Handling and Leak Checking sections.